Skip to content

 Name Type Description Default

-watch_paths List[str]
+watch_paths list[str]

 file system paths to watch for changes, can be directories or files